howerj/liblisp/liblisp.md

 * put-char

 Write a character to an IO output port.
-If no output port is given it will write to standard output IO port.

-        (put-char INT)
         (put-char OUT INT)

 * print

-Print out an S-Expressions, to standard output IO port if no output port is given.
+Print out an S-Expressions to an output port.

-        (print EXPR)
         (print OUT EXPR)

 * ferror